“After nourishment, shelter and companionship, stories are the things we need most in the world.” — Philip Pullman

 In 20 words or less:

-Carrie Mac is an award-winning author who lives in East Vancouver with her partner and children.
+Carrie Mac is an award-winning author who lives in East Vancouver with her kids.

 In a fistful of words:

 I have read a million books, and happily sat the feet of a legion of story tellers.
-My first job was reading the bible to an ex Son of Freedom named Nick.
+My first job was reading the bible to a Doukhobor ex Son of Freedom named Nickolai.
 That was when I was seven.
 He paid me a quarter a page, but I would’ve paid him for all the stories he told about homemade bombs and marching naked down the street.
 I have been making things up for as long as I can remember.
 A compulsive liar as a youth, and an author now.
 There’s not much difference.
-I tell stories for a living, and I cannot think of any other job I could actually do with any level of competance.
+I tell stories for a living, and I cannot think of any other job I could actually do with any level of competence.

 There isn’t one tiny piece of this planet that doesn’t hold a story and a story and a story beyond that too.
 There is not one person who doesn’t have a story and a story and a story beyond that to tell.
 I want to hear all the stories and read all the books and meet all the storytellers and see all the places, but that would take a thousand lifetimes, and so I write in my little corner, telling the stories within reach, and I wander too–talking to people and watching the world.